The Town of Oyen provides water, sewer, and storm water collection services for residents and businesses located in Oyen.

 Rates & Fees

-Utility Rates for each of these services are established by Council through the annual budget process:
+Utility Rates for each of these services are established by Council through the annual budget process and incorporated into the Water Sewer Bylaw.

 By signing up for e-Billing you are assuming full responsibility for the receipt of your utility statements and are responsible for notifying the Town of Oyen if you do not receive your utility statement.